 This succotash recipe makes for a healthy dinner that is also light in fat and light in calories Featuring an easy blend of summer vegetables, our summer succotash is a garden meal topped with seasoned chicken breast.

-This summer chicken recipe starts with a couple of boneless and skinless chicken breasts.
+This succotash recipe starts with a couple of boneless and skinless chicken breasts.
 A savory trio of fresh herbs is used to season the meat which gives it a lively taste that evokes the flavors of the spring and summer seasons.

 - Black-eyed peas

 Other versions of succotash use some hardier ingredients like

 We love to eat our succotash leftovers the next day as a cold salad for lunch.
 A cold glass of lemonade and plate of this help to make a perfect summer day at our house!

 Can you Freeze Succotash?

 Yes, you can freeze succotash.